 Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.
 It is present in almost every organ, forming a large part of skin, tendons, joints, ligaments, blood vessels, and muscles.
 The characteristics of connective tissue and the types of cells it contains vary, depending on where it is found in the body.

-The body's functions are conducted by organs.
-Each organ is a recognizable structure (for example, the heart, lungs, liver, eyes, and stomach) that performs specific functions.
-An organ is made of several types of tissue and therefore several types of cells (see Cells).
-For example, the heart (see Heart) contains muscle tissue that contracts to pump blood, fibrous tissue that makes up the heart valves, and special cells that maintain the rate and rhythm of heartbeats.
-The eye (see Structure and Function of the Eyes) contains muscle cells that open and close the pupil, clear cells that make up the lens and cornea, cells that produce the fluid within the eye, cells that sense light, and nerve cells that conduct impulses to the brain.
+Organs are the body's recognizable structures (for example, the heart, lungs, liver, eyes, and stomach) that perform specific functions.
+An organ is made of several types of tissue and therefore several types of cells Cells Cells are the basic building blocks of the body.
+All tissues and organs are made of billions of different cells.
+Human cells vary in size, but all are quite small.
+Even the largest, a fertilized... read more .
+For example, the heart Biology of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
+The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more contains muscle tissue that contracts to pump blood, fibrous tissue that makes up the heart valves, and special cells that maintain the rate and rhythm of heartbeats.
+The eye Structure and Function of the Eyes The structures and functions of the eyes are complex.
+Each eye constantly adjusts the amount of light it lets in, focuses on objects near and far, and produces continuous images that are instantly... read more contains muscle cells that open and close the pupil, clear cells that make up the lens and cornea, cells that produce the fluid within the eye, cells that sense light, and nerve cells that conduct impulses to the brain.